We use cookies to help provide you with the best possible online experience.

 Amber - Contact via Anima or Call NHS 111 Urgently

-Heart Disease / Heart Failure:
+Heart Disease / Angina / Heart Failure:

 - Increased breathlessness or waking at night short of breath

-- Rapid, unexplained weight gain (more than 2 kg in 3 days)
+- Rapid, unexplained weight gain

 - New or worsening ankle swelling